fixie-ai/ai-jsx/packages/docs/docs/tutorial/part2.md

 application, rather than just printing a string using `console.log`. `showInspector` starts up a live text display (in the terminal window) that shows the current state of the application as it is rendered.
 This can be helpful in debugging AI.JSX applications, rather than relying only on the final result of the rendering.
+With the inspector running, you can use the left and right arrow keys to step back and forth through the rendering history, and see the render tree at each step.